 I really love a church ceremony.
-I’m not religious myself but I find a church ceremony beautiful and engaging.
 There’s something reassuringly comforting about the fact that hundreds if not thousands of couples have stood in the same spot, saying the same words and making the same commitment to each other over the years.
 The same hymns sung by generations of the same family.
-Well loved traditions can be beautiful.
+Well-loved traditions are beautiful and meaningful.

-As if I would.
-As if I believe that the wedding ceremony is anything other than totally sacred and about the couple, whether they marry in a church or any other venue.
-As if I’d want to do anything to detract from the importance of the promises they are making to each other.
+I believe that the wedding ceremony is sacred and 100% about the couple, whether they marry in a church or any other venue.
+I’d never want to do anything to detract from the importance of the promises they are making to each other.

-As if I would risk breaking the rules and having the Priest very publicly ask me to leave in the middle of the ceremony.
+I also wouldn’t risk breaking the rules and having the Priest very publicly ask me to leave in the middle of the ceremony.

-Don’t get me wrong, I don’t at all condone the approach to working with photographers that many churches take.
-I have a set formula for photographing a church wedding which means I get the shots I need, with as little disruption as possible.
-I like to photograph the bride walking in from a discrete position at the front and then move to the back during the first hymn and stay there for the rest of it.
-Without moving.
+Don’t get me wrong, I don’t at all condone the approach to working with photographers that some churches take.
+For church wedding photography I have a set formula, which means I get the shots I need, with as little disruption as possible.
+I photograph the walking in from a discrete position at the front.
+After this, I move to the back during a hymn and stay there for the rest of the ceremony.
 I might sneak a tiny bit closer for the first kiss but that’s it.
-And when I mean a tiny bit, I’m talking about a couple of steps.

-From my couple’s perspective I know it’s disappointing.
-They have often been told photography is fine, only for me to be told something different.
+From my couple’s perspective, I know it’s disappointing.
+They have often been told photography is fine, only for me to be told something different on the day.
 My couples invest in their wedding photography so it’s a real shame for them if they’re unable to have a record of the most important part of the day.

 So what can be done?
 Well if you’re one of my couples do have a good chat with your ceremony official.
 If photography is important to you, let them know.
 Explain my approach to them and ask whether that’s a good fit with their policies.
 It’s also worth letting them know that I don’t use flash at all during the ceremony (it’s usually prohibited).

-I will always abide by the rules set for me by your ceremony official, as I don’t want to cause ill feeling (or worse, disruption if I get publicly told off!) during your wedding ceremony.
-I also don’t want to reinforce the views that wedding photographers do not respect what is ultimately the most important part of the day: the wedding ceremony.
+As a well-behaved wedding photographer, I will always abide by the rules set for me by your ceremony official.
+I don’t want to cause ill-feeling (or worse, disruption if I get publicly told off!) during your wedding ceremony.
+As a wedding photographer, I absolutely respect the most important part of the day.

-It’s really important that you get clear guidance from your ceremony official which tells me exactly what’s expected of me and be aware that sometimes couples are told that photography is “fine” but then on the day I am still required to stand at the back and not move.
+It’s really important that you get clear guidance from your ceremony official which tells me exactly what’s expected of me.
+We’re often told that photography is fine, then, on the day, I am still required to stand at the back.